aiidateam/aiida-core/docs/source/howto/workflows.rst

   The ``valid_type`` keyword argument allows you to specify the required node type of the input.
   Other keyword arguments allow the developer to set a default for the input, or indicate that an input should not be stored in the database, see :ref:`the process topics section <topics:processes:usage:spec>` for more details.
 * the **outline** or logic of the workflow, specified using the ``spec.outline()`` method.
-  The outline of the workflow is constructed from the methods of the ``WorkChain`` class.
+  The outline of the workflow is constructed from the methods of the :class:`~aiida.engine.processes.workchains.workchain.WorkChain` class.
   For the ``MultiplyAddWorkChain``, the outline is a simple linear sequence of steps, but it's possible to include actual logic, directly in the outline, in order to define more complex workflows as well.
   See the :ref:`work chain outline section <topics:workflows:usage:workchains:define_outline>` for more details.
 * the **outputs**, specified using the ``spec.output()`` method.